signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketLogSummary"></a>
 ## Packet Log Summary

-Before mediaMin closes, it calls the DSPktStatsWriteLogFile() API in <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib</a> to write collected packet history and stats to a [packet log](#user-content-packetlog). mediaMin specifies an option in this API to print a summary to the event log, as a convenient indicator of packet integrity separate from the detailed presentation in the packet log.
+Before mediaMin closes, it calls the DSPktStatsWriteLogFile() API in <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib</a> to write collected packet history and stats to a [packet log](#user-content-packetlog).
+In addition, mediaMin specifies an option in this API to print a summary to the event log, as a convenient indicator of packet integrity separate from the detailed presentation in the packet log.

 In the [event log example](#user-content-eventlog) above, here is the packet log summary section: